savitagup/901NodeIntro-1/Labs/Ch08-UsingSessions/Exercise03-UserManagement/README.md

 # Chapter 8: Exercise 3: UserManagementDB-Registration

+You will be viewing an updated project based on our previous projects which demonstrates the following concepts & additions:

 ## New Concepts
 * Password hashing with scrypt-for-humans
 * Handling duplicates (via UNIQUE constraints)
 * Keeping track of the currently-logged-in user in session data
 * Using a custom middleware to make the user object itself available on the `req` object, doing a database query for each request

+Please follow the steps while viewing the project at:
+`\901NodeIntro\Solutions\Ch08\express-server8-3`

 ## Steps
-1. You need to navigate to the directory Labs/Ch08-UsingSessions/Exercise08-UsingSessions/__End__/code
-1. Install: `scrypt-for-humans`, `database-error`
+1. Installed in package.json: `scrypt-for-humans`, `database-error`

-	- Note how a new migration has been added at `20170325191954_users.js`, defining the ‘users’ table.
+1. Note how a new migration has been added at `20170325191954_users.js`, defining the ‘users’ table.
 Especially important is the `.unique()` property on the `username` column.
 	- Note how `routes/users.js` has changed:
 		- The `/login` route now no longer checks for a hardcoded password, but instead:
 		- Fetches the specified user from the database (throwing an error if it doesn’t exist)